-The road to the summit is asphalted.
-It’s called Pinnacle Road (also known as 616) and was completed in 1937.
+The road to the summit is sealed.
+It’s called Pinnacle Road (C616) and was completed in 1937.
 The drive is part of the experience a little scary for those with a fear off heights, there is not much walking as you can drive right to the top.
 The road does get busier at weekends and in the main holiday season.
-At the summit are several buildings and facilities.
-The road is pretty steep.
-Starting from Fern Tree, the ascent is 11.6km long.
-Over this distance the elevation gain is 844 meters.
-The average gradient is 727%%.
+Pinnacle Road may be closed at any time of the year due to snow and ice or other severe weather conditions.
+Check the City of Hobart website for road closures.

 The road to the summit is pretty steep and narrow.
 Starting from Fern Tree, the ascent is 11.6km long.
 Over this distance the elevation gain is 844 meters.
 The average gradient is 7,27%.
 The drive to the summit passes through temperate rainforest to sub-alpine flora and glacial rock formations, and ends with panoramic views of Hobart, Bruny Island, the D'Entrecasteux Channel and into the South West Wilderness.

 Located within the Wellington Park, kunanyi / Mount Wellington towers over the city of Hobart. kunanyi means 'mountain' in palawa kani, the language of Tasmanian Aborigines.
 The summit is well known to experience biting cold winds which sweep across the mountain range.